t2wain/ElectricalFunc/README.md

   - The output of a function is the input of the next function.
 This call chain should continue to completion even when there is an error.
   - Within each function, there should be branches for success and failure to allow for continuation.

-# Utilize the functional language features in C# 10
+# Functional Language Features in C# 10

 - Use immutable record instead of class to implement object
 - Pattern-matching statement and expression